How much does it cost to ship a car?

 How many days in advance should I book in order to save?

-We recommend to our customers to book their service about two weeks in advance.
+Booking your service one to two weeks in advance is fitting.
 Any time earlier than that does not guarantee a lower rate or a faster service.
 The auto transport industry is heavily influenced by supply and demand fluctuations, and prices often change daily.
-Sometimes, even same day bookings can get a lower price than orders made a week or a month in advance due to a sudden cancellation, for instance.
+Sometimes even a same day booking can be quoted a lower price than orders booked a week or a month in advance due to a sudden cancellation or carrier schedule updates.